BSc (Hons)

 Course features

-• Learn about the climate emergency and responding to it, how the natural world interacts with today’s changing society and how we can plan for the future
+• Study the climate emergency and responses to it and how the natural world interacts with today’s changing society and how we can plan for the future

-• Experience a wide range of teaching and learning methods, including fieldwork, class seminars and workshops, laboratory and IT sessions and independent research
+• Variety of teaching and learning methods, including fieldwork, class seminars and workshops, laboratory and IT sessions and independent research

-• Accredited by the Royal Geographical Society (with IBG)
+• Accredited by the Royal Geographical Society (with the Institute of British Geographers)

 Course details